Laravel-Lang/docs/docs/topics/security-policy.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within **%instance%**, please email us %security-name% at <a href="mailto:%security-email%;%security-caouecs-email%">%security-name%, %security-caouecs-name%</a>
+If you discover a security vulnerability within **%instance%** products, please email
-or %security-caouecs-name%.
+<a href="mailto:%security-email%;%security-caouecs-email%">%security-name%, %security-caouecs-name%</a>.
 All security vulnerabilities will be promptly addressed.

 Please email us.